USDK Price Tops $1.00 on Major Exchanges (USDK)

 According to CryptoCompare, “USDK is an ERC-20 stablecoin co-developed by OKLink, a blockchain technology company, and Prime Trust, a US-licensed trust company.
 Every USDK is backed by 1 USD from the Prime Trust Special Account.
 With a guaranteed 1:1 conversion rate between USDK and USD, the monetary value is 100% reserved.
 Also, an audit firm will provide monthly reports for maximum transparency to the public. “

 It is usually not presently possible to buy alternative cryptocurrencies such as USDK directly using US dollars.
-Investors seeking to trade USDK should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy USDK using one of the exchanges listed above.
+Investors seeking to acquire USDK should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy USDK using one of the aforementioned exchanges.

 Receive News & Updates for USDK Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDK and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.